arielgalil/WinWin/conductor/product.md

 ## Core Goals
 *   **Engagement through Gamification:** Increase student motivation by turning educational milestones into rewarding game-like achievements.
 *   **Community Building:** Use school-wide leaderboards and collective "Mission Meters" to build a shared sense of progress and institutional pride.
-*   **Streamlined Management:** Provide educators with a powerful, mobile-friendly interface for managing competitions without administrative overhead.
+*   **Streamlined Management:** Provide educators with a visually cohesive, mobile-first interface powered by a shared UI component library for managing competitions without administrative overhead.

 ## Key Features
 *   **Real-time Visualization:** Dynamic leaderboards, podiums, and progress meters that update instantly as points are awarded.